 The LSR90 Swivel ramp mounts in the rear stored position like Link’s line of folding ramps.
 It can also be rotated 90 degrees inside the vehicle, stowing behind the wheel well.
 The ramp can also swing 90 degrees outside of the vehicle, offering full access to the cargo area.

 Link ramps come in widths of between 24 to 47 inches and can easily accommodate standard hand trucks and other cargo conveyance equipment.
 Bifold ramp lengths range from 72 to 135 inches.
-Trifold models extend to 119 inches.
-Trifold ramps also feature an adjustable support mechanism for extra stability.
+The LT30 extended ramp models reach to 119 inches.
+LT30 ramps also feature an adjustable support mechanism for extra stability.

 Link has nine standard ramp designs to meet a variety of applications and just introduced a 42-inch by 108-inch ramp.
 The new ramp gives van users more width without blocking door access when mounted to one side and folded to its upright storage position.
 Weight capacities for Link’s broad ramp offering range from 350 to 1,500 lbs.

 Additionally, applications for the ramps are as varied as the fleets that use them.
 Often Link ramps are installed on delivery vehicles.
 From general contractors to plumbers, to heavy haul rooting machines, to colleges and universities, even to hospitals, there are many applications for ramps.
 Anyone in any industry that is loading and unloading heavy equipment is a candidate for Link ramps.

 “Our customer base is diverse, and out here in Hollywood we serve a lot of digital engineers that work in the entertainment industry,” says American Van Works’ Gibbs.
 “They use the Link ramps to roll very expensive carted equipment in and out of their vehicles.
 I have to add that they love the swivel ramp because of the extra access it gives them to the cargo area.”